freddy61025/snmpd-udpgen/README.md

 # snmpd-udpgen
 It is a image for generate flow data while it still can receive snmp.
-It is valicating docker philosophy.
+It is violating docker philosophy.
 However, it is for testing purpose.
 It is base on ehazlett/snmpd and https://github.com/OpenNMS/udpgen

 # parameters